Hendi48/Magicmida/README.md

 * Shrink: Deletes all sections that are no longer needed (if you unvirtualized or if your binary does not use virtualization).

 Note: The tool focuses on cleanness of the resulting binaries.
 Things such as VM anti-dump are explicitly *not* fixed.

+Important: Never activate any compatibility mode options for Magicmida or for the target you're unpacking.
+It would very likely screw up the unpacking process due to shimming.